Clarence Thomas calls for abandoning 'demonstrably erroneous' precedent, touching off Roe v. Wade speculation

 Case Western Reserve University law professor Jonathan Entin, in an interview with Reuters, remarked, “Everyone is concerned about this because they’re thinking about Roe v.
 Wade.”

-Thomas, in the Gamble case, ended up joining the court's 7-2 majority in ruling that individuals can be prosecuted by both the state and the federal government for the same crime, without violating the constitution's double jeopardy rules.
+Thomas, in the Gamble case, ended up joining the court's 7-2 majority in ruling that individuals can be prosecuted by both the state and the federal government for the same crime, without violating the constitution's double jeopardy rule.

 MLK JR'S NIECE REBUKES GILLIBRAND ON ABORTION: 'CIVIL RIGHTS BEGIN IN THE WOMB'

-The idea, backed by generations of precedent, is that the states and federal government are separate sovereign entities, and that a crime against one is distinct from a crime against the other.
+The idea, backed by decades of precedent, is that the states and federal government are separate sovereign entities, and that a crime against one is distinct from a crime against the other.
+Therefore, both the state and federal government can prosecute an individual for the same behavior.

 That precedent, Thomas ruled, was not demonstrably erroneous, and therefore the majority was justified in following it.

 Only the unusual pairing of Neil Gorsuch and Ruth Bader Ginsburg dissented, saying that argument was essentially a loophole to circumvent the Constitution's prohibition against double jeopardy.